thewebera/realsense-ocf-demos/demo2/README.md

 Note: Open a brower in any remote machine that is on the same network as target, enter url "TargetIPaddr:8000/view.html".
 Ex:10.30.90.130:8000/view.html
 Person can be recognized and the recognition database can be stored when clicking the person to track him/her.
 The stored database can also be loaded.

-## Screen shot
+## Screenshot

 1. When person is not recognized, light is on red and buzzer turns on.

 <img width="600" alt="Image" src="../doc/demo2/demo2_browser_red.png">
 <img width="300" alt="Image" src="../doc/demo2/demo2_red_light.png">

 2. Click person's box on the screen, the person will be recognized and store in database.
-The light will will be on green.
+The light will be on green.
+(If you want to clear the database, remove DB file `./demo2/person_recognition_id.db` directly.)

 <img width="600" alt="Image" src="../doc/demo2/demo2_browser_green.png">
 <img width="300" alt="Image" src="../doc/demo2/demo2_green_light.png">